-Next we’ll veer south towards the Santa Maria Formosa church.
-The church was built in 1492 over the foundations of a 7th century church.
+Next we’ll veer south towards the Santa Maria Formosa church (Church of the Purification of Mary).
+The church was built in 1492 over the foundations of a 7th-century church.
 Interestingly, the facade facing the canal is in the Renaissance style and built in 1542, while the one facing the square is Baroque and built in 1604.
 Part of Chorus Pass.

 Continuing east, we’ll make our way to the Venetian Arsenal, a complex of former shipyards and armouries that were key to Venice’s former naval power.
 Constructed around 1100, it was the largest industrial complex in Europe covering 110 acres, approximately 15% of Venice.
 Galileo consulted for the Arsenal, solving shipbuilding problems and developing new innovations.
 Venice’s naval power was critical in its ability to control trade in the Mediterranean, and therefore its wealth.